stevienguyen1988/FlashLivenessPod/README.md

 ## Example

-To run the example project, see [FlashLiveness Sample](https://github.com/stevienguyen1988/livenessCloudSample.git)
+To run the example project, see **LivenessCloudSample** folder or [FlashLiveness Sample](https://github.com/stevienguyen1988/livenessCloudSample.git)

 ## Requirements